tekhnus/misc/funny/zlisp/README.md

   for any kind of computation, be it bare-metal programs, distributed programs, package definitions, algorithms from mathematical logic books or math proofs?
 - How small can a language implementation be?
-  How much can be internalized, i.e. implemented via macros and/or compiler extensions written in the same language?
+  How much can be internalized, i.e. implemented via compiler extensions written in the same language?
 - Can we have imperative syntax and statefulness yet be able to easily reason about side-effects of any line of the code?
 - Can we avoid garbage collection and reference counting